 This blog is an extension of our blog on Foundations of Risk Management.

-In this session, we will share with you Tips of Quantitative Methods:
+In this session, we had share Tips of Quantitative Methods:

 3. Never forget two basic properties of probability which are: a) Sum of probabilities of all exhaustive events is always 1, b) Probability of any event lies between 0 and 1